jchleborad/Jchleborad_/_posts/2024-03-28-las-vegas-nv.md

 <p>
    Cindy, Danyel, Tyler, Kirsten and I made the trip.
 We stayed towards the North end of the Strip at Treasure Island, which gave us plenty of opportunity to walk many, many miles over the four days.
 I think that was more walking than I had done in quite some time; but it was well worth the time together!
+(We even had the obligatory group t-shirts to wear - thank you Danyel!)
 </p>
 <p>
   One of the highlights of the trip was seeing the Blue Man Group.
 It was an unforgettable night—not because of the energy of the show,